ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/2nd Level/Armorbane.md

 - **Casting Time:**
 	- 1 Action.
 - **[[Psyfocus]] Cost:**
-	- 7
+	- 6
 - **[[Neural Heat]] Generation:**
-	- 34
+	- 24
 - [[Range]]:
-	- 25ft
+	- 25ft.
 - **Target**:
 	- A creature within range.
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
 	- Instant.
 - **Effects**:
+	- *A twisting green bolt of [[Break-Through]] shoots out of your hand, ripping through any armor that tries to stop it.*
-	- You shoot a bolt of [[Armor Eating Chemical]] at a target within range.
-Make a roll to hit against the creature, adding your psycasting ability modifier to the result.
+	- Make a roll to hit against the target creature, adding your psycasting ability modifier to the result.
-		- On a hit, the creature takes 2d8 corrosion damage and their armor gains 2 levels of [[Armor Corrosion]].
+		- On a hit, the creature takes damage from the bolt and any armor they are wearing gains [[Armor Corrosion]].
+		- This attack ignores all of a creature's [[Armor Class]].
+- **Stats**:
+	- 2d8 Corrosion Damage from the Bolt.
+	- 2 Levels of [[Armor Corrosion]] Applied. (+2 Levels)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 28 psyfocus spent above the normal cost for this psycast, the bolt deals an additional 2d8 corrosion damage.
+For every 16 psyfocus spent above the normal cost for this psycast, the bolt applies an additional 2 levels of [[Armor Corrosion]].